Germany: 'Violence against Men' helpline got 1,800 calls in one year | DW | 19.04.2021

 Baden-Württemberg Minister for Social Affairs and Integration, Manne Lucha, said that violence of any kind "must be made publicly visible."

-"Violence against men is still a taboo," said Lucha.
+"Violence against men is still a taboo," he said.
 "Stigmatization and feelings of shame often contribute to the fact that the topic is still insufficiently considered."

 The service closes a gap in the nation's social help system, officials said.
 "The new support offer for men affected by violence has been accepted very quickly ― contrary to the fears and prejudices that men would not seek help," said NRW Minister for Equal Opportunities, Ina Scharrenbach.